konradwilk/wash-hand-pcb/README.md

  - Add a SD card
  - Add 9V battery connection and line regulator
  - Add switch to choose between 9V or 5V from USB
+ - Leave RX,TX alone.
+ - Don't use PIN DP on LED.

 # Future plans for software